fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 A sample App (consisting of App and Data Generator) can be found [here](../../conf/ai-camera-demo).

-# Introduction to each Resource
+# Review of basic Resources

 |Reource|Description|
 |:-----|:---|